 Peer Review Process

 Manuscripts submitted to Sanskriti: Journal of Humanities undergo a rigorous evaluation process to ensure high academic standards and relevance to the journal's scope.
+The complete peer review process typically takes 5–7 weeks from the date of submission, depending on reviewer availability and the nature of revisions required.

 1. Initial Review: Each submission is initially reviewed by the Editorial Board to assess its alignment with the journal’s focus, originality, novelty, sufficiency of data, and adherence to formatting guidelines.